Tim Berners-Lee, the creator of the world wide web, is creating a new open platform called Solid.

 Internet privacy and security are the largest issues in the digital world.
 One only has to look at the latest Facebook user data, which shows 64% of 18-29-year-olds readjusting their privacy settings in the last 12 months and 44% of them deleting the Facebook app off their mobile entirely.
 People are increasingly concerned about their private information belonging to corporations.

 So here’s where Solid comes into play.
 Without getting too technical (although there are plenty of how-to guides being written by Inrupt on how their platform works for eager web developers), every user on the system has a data “pod” that they use to store their information in.
 It’s a secure file that you can think of as a virtual storage closet.

 This pod contains anything you want, such as your photos, medical information, or that screenplay about a sassy robot that find true love you’ve been working on.
 That pod is stored on your devices and connected to your account, so only you have access to the documents within.
 You can grant access to selected parts of your pod to other users or websites that can use it various ways, but the information stays with you.

 For example, if someone posts a photo of their cat to a Solid-designed social media site, that photo of the cat would only be visible publicly as long as the original person makes it available from their pod.
 If you posted a reply to that photo, your comment is connected to the original picture but remains in your pod, so you can remove it at any time.
 This means you always have control over what information of yours is accessible to others, and content you create stays with you, and not on a centralised server used to deliver customised ads or is open to a malicious hack.

-At iFactory we’re obsessed with the future of the internet and have been developing websites and applications to set our clients up for it.
-Talk to the team of experienced developers, designers and creative professionals at iFactory today.
+At iFactory we’re obsessed with the future of the internet and have been creating purpose-build website design and applications to set our clients up for it.
+Talk to the team of experienced developers, web designers and creative professionals at iFactory today.